18F/ux-guide/_pages/research/do.md

 While UX Designers heavily utilize interviews, we also use a variety of other methods.
 Tips for moderating these can be found in the [18F Method Cards](https://methods.18f.gov).
 We’ve also created a breakdown of [usability testing quality heuristics](https://docs.google.com/document/d/1qfGp3H1pdOlNbMYuJNQGyBIkpOcQErduDAl0adv1X-w/edit#heading=h.y2rdboc1uj3o).
 If you’re interested in developing more guides, the research guild is a great place to find collaborators.

+[The Lab at OPM](https://github.com/the-lab-at-opm), another federal design group, offers additional frameworks for moderating research sessions in their HCD Discovery Phase Guides.
+You can review their [How to Lead an Interview section](https://the-lab-at-opm.github.io/HCD-Discovery-Concept-Guide/during/#how-to-lead-the-interview) and as well as see [Interview Tips](https://the-lab-at-opm.github.io/HCD-Discovery-Operations-Guide/interview-tips/).

 ### Tips for remote research

 Because our partner organizations often have national audiences and our teams are distributed, a large portion of the research we conduct is remote.
 Technology challenges can be frustrating for both the participant and the facilitator.
 Here are a few things to keep in mind when facilitating remote research:

 {:.list-item--margin-bottom-extra}

 - Make sure you’re familiar with the tools ahead of time.
 Test your call-in line, screen sharing tools, or video conference before your first session.
 If possible, have your participant(s) test that they’re able to join the video conference tool before the session as well.
 - In the morning on the day of the interview, share with each scheduled participant any links or files they’ll need to participate, and reiterate any logistics their participation will require, such as screen sharing.
 - Allow for buffer time for people to dial in and get comfortable.